 Plus, the delicious combo of sweet and salty with the crunch of cornflakes will please the most discerning of cookie connoisseur.
 And you only need a big pot, a few measuring cups and a spoon.
-Easy peasy!
+A little boiling and stirring and you have yummy cornflake candy ready to eat.
+Curious about other recipes using cornflakes?
+Check out these Original Ranger Cookies that feature them as well!

 Oh and speaking of measuring cups…get one of these adjustable measuring cups for measuring peanut butter and other sticky, hard to measure things.
 You adjust to how much you need, add the stuff and then push it out using the bottom of the cup.
 So much easier!

 I prefer to make these with Adam’s Natural Salted peanut butter.
-No, this is not a sponsored post, Adam’s is just my all-time favourite peanut butter because it tastes like peanuts.
+No, this is not a sponsored post, Adam’s is just my all-time favorite peanut butter because it tastes like peanuts.
 You won’t find any hydrogenated oils or sugar in it either.
 Just peanuts and salt (because I think unsalted peanut butter tastes disgusting…sorry it does).
+Love peanut butter and need a few more recipes to try?
+How about Peanut Butter Marshmallow Fluff Cookies, Chocolate Chip and Peanut Butter Squares (Blondies) or even Easy Peanut Noodles with Chicken.

 After you’ve made your Peanut Butter Cornflake Cookies and they’ve cooled, layer them in a container with wax paper between the layers.
 If you don’t, you may end up with one giant cornflake cookie clump.
 It will still taste amazing but may be less aesthetically pleasing.